Corporate Governance, Nominating and Sustainability Committee

 FIDELITY NATIONAL INFORMATION SERVICES, INC.

-The purpose of the Corporate Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Fidelity National Information Services, Inc. (the “Company”) is primarily to advise and assist the Board with respect to the Company’s corporate governance matters, Board and committee organization, membership and function, and to oversee the evaluation of the Board and management.
+The purpose of the Corporate Governance, Nominating and Sustainability Committee (the “Committee”) of the Board of Directors (the “Board”) of Fidelity National Information Services, Inc. (the “Company”) is primarily to advise and assist the Board with respect to the Company’s corporate governance matters, Board and committee organization, membership and function, and to oversee the evaluation of the Board and management.
 The Committee is also responsible for identifying and recommending to the Board qualified individuals to be nominated for election as directors.

 In the performance of its duties, the Committee has the authority to access such resources from within the Company or from external sources as the Committee may determine to be advisable, including legal counsel, search firms and consultants, and to agree to such fees and other retention terms with any provider of services to the Committee as the Committee may deem necessary.
 The Committee has the sole authority to retain and terminate any search firm to be used to identify director candidates, including the sole authority to approve the search firm’s fees and other retention terms.

 The Committee shall consist of two or more directors, as determined by the Board from time to time.
-The members and the chairperson of the Committee shall be appointed and removed by the Board, acting upon the recommendation of the Corporate Governance and Nominating Committee.
+The members and the chair of the Committee shall be appointed and removed by the Board, acting upon the recommendation of the Corporate Governance, Nominating and Sustainability Committee.

-Each member of the Committee shall be independent in accordance with the requirements of applicable law and the New York Stock Exchange.
+Each member of the Committee shall be independent in accordance with the requirements of applicable law and the listing standards of the New York Stock Exchange.

-The chairperson shall preside at all meetings of the Committee and shall set the agenda.
-In the absence of the chairperson at a duly convened meeting, the Committee shall select a member of the Committee to serve as chairperson of the meeting.
-The chairperson shall report the Committee’s actions, recommendations and findings to the Board at the next regularly scheduled Board meeting following a Committee meeting.
+The chair shall preside at all meetings of the Committee and shall set the agenda.
+In the absence of the chair at a duly convened meeting, the Committee shall select a member of the Committee to serve as chair of the meeting.
+The chair shall report the Committee’s actions, recommendations and findings to the Board at the next regularly scheduled Board meeting following a Committee meeting.

 IV.
 Specific Duties and Responsibilities.